14th Air Army: Under the Ukrainian flag

 Its units became part of the Ukrainian armed forces after the Dissolution of the Soviet Union on 25 December 1991.
 The formation was reorganized as the 14th Air Corps in accordance with an order of the Ministry of Defense dated 2 March 1994.
 In mid-1994 a regiment remained flying the Yak-28 Brewer-E at Chortkiv.

 In 2001, it included the 6th Fighter Aviation Division at Ivano-Frankivsk with the 9th (Ozerne) and 114th (Ivano-Frankivsk) Fighter Aviation Regiments and the 289th Bomber Aviation Division at Lutsk with the 806th (Lutsk) and 947th (Dubno) Bomber Aviation Regiments.
 An additional regiment, the 69th Bomber Aviation Regiment at Ovruch South-West listed as part of the division by Air Forces Monthly in March 1994, had by that time disappeared.
-All three regiments had flown Sukhoi Su-24s.
+All three regiments had flown the Sukhoi Su-24 (ASCC "Fencers").
 The 452nd Independent Assault Aviation Regiment at Chortkiv (Su-25), 48th Independent Reconnaissance Aviation Regiment at Kolomyia (in 1994 with the Su-24MR and MiG-25R), and 243rd Separate Mixed Aviation Regiment at Lvov (Mi-6, Mi-8) were directly subordinate to corps headquarters.

 Electronic warfare version of the YAK-28 as flown by the 118th Independent Aviation Regiment Electronic Warfare at Chortkiv, since retired to the Air Force Museum.

 On 27 July 2002, 77 people were killed and around 300 wounded when a Su-27 crashed in the Sknyliv airshow disaster, held to commemorate the 60th anniversary of the 14th Air Army.
 As a result of the accident, corps commander Lieutenant General Serhiy Onyshchenko was transferred and corps deputy commander Major General Anatoly Tretyakov was sentenced to six years in prison, but was released early in 2007.
 In accordance with an order of the Commander of the Ukrainian Air Force dated 2 December 2004, the corps was disbanded and its units transferred to the new Air Command West.